Porsche Begins Production of ‘E-Fuel' That Could Provide Gas Alternative Amid EV Push

-- Porsche said Tuesday that a pilot plant in Chile started production of the alternative fuel, as it targets to produce millions of gallons by mid-decade.
+- Porsche said Tuesday that a pilot plant in Chile started production of the alternative fuel, as it aims to produce millions of gallons by mid-decade.

 - Officials say e-fuels can act like gasoline, allowing vehicle owners a more environmentally friendly way to drive.